azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![Azure Portal](./images/CreateSpeech.png)

-As region, we'll be using `West Europe` in this example.
+As region, we'll be using the region `West Europe` in this example.
 You can find your API key under the service, then `Keys`.

 You can use this file [`test.wav`](../data/test.wav) for testing.